davidbarone/analytics-notebook/README.md

 - Data bound visuals
 - Static visuals

 Data bound visuals are the most commonly used visual.
 These have a dataset (known as a DataFrame) attached to them.
-Furthermore, if the data changes (for example through some interactive visuals that can modify data - like the 'slicer' visual), then these visuals will automatically redraw.
+Furthermore, if the data changes (for example through some interactive visuals that can modify data - like the 'slicer' visual), then these visuals will automatically update.
 Static visuals are for things like headings, and free text.
 This information is normally static and does not have any data bound to it.

 ## Tutorial